 The programme has a flexible curriculum, which allows students to fill the gaps in their previous education and master new skills.

 The programme is a research master’s programme with a strong project and analytical work and publications preparation.
-The programme is taught entirely in English.
+The programme is taught in Russian and partially in English.

 Cooperation with European universities